satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 results are obtained and advances in media by which results are disseminated.

-The most common form of the current evaluation process for an article involves a preliminary screening by a journal editor followed by an anonymous and private review, typically by a small group of (3-5) peers presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The journal editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
+Currently the typical evaluation process for an article involves a preliminary screening by a journal editor followed by an anonymous and private review, typically by a small group of (3-5) peers presumed to have expertise in the research topic.\ :sup:``[1] <#ftnt1>`_`\  The journal editor takes into consideration the reviewers' recommendations to either publish, reject or request revisions of the article.
 After publication, problems such as fraud or mistakes are addressed via retraction after disclosure or exposure by countering articles or letters to the editor.
 Through the review process and the scientific community's history of policing itself, science is thought to have a self-correcting character.
-However, with the ever-increasing deluge of articles of variable quality, the difficulty for individual reviewers to review the increasingly complex and multidisciplinary content of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, is imperiled.
+However, with the ever-increasing deluge of articles of variable quality, the difficulty for individual reviewers to review the increasingly complex and multidisciplinary content of articles, and the use of journal impact factors as proxies for evaluations of individual articles, the integrity of the review process, and indeed of science, suffers.
 For the review process to continue to play a critical role in science, there are a number of problems that need to be addressed, five of which we list below.
 To address these problems, in the following section we propose an open evaluation system for scientific publishing that draws on the ideas, experience, and technologies recently developed to support code review in open source software projects.

 1. \*\*Reviewers are expected to have comprehensive expertise.\*\*